United Airlines Flight 93: Cockpit transmissions and recordings

 The flight recordings indicate that a wounded man, believed to be Dahl, was moaning in the cockpit.
 The man pleaded, "No more," or "No," repeatedly, as the hijackers shouted for him to sit down and to stop touching something.
 Sandy believes that Dahl took actions to interfere with the hijackers, including possibly disengaging the autopilot, and rerouting the plane's radio frequency so that Jarrah's attempts to communicate with the passengers were instead transmitted to air traffic controllers.

 A woman, thought to be first-class flight attendant Debbie Welsh, is heard being held captive in the background and is heard struggling with the hijackers and pleading, "Please, please, don't hurt me."
 Jarrah instructed the autopilot to turn the plane and head east at 09:35:09.
 The aircraft ascended to 40700 ft and air traffic controllers immediately moved several aircraft out of Flight 93's flightpath.
 The woman in the cockpit is heard to say, "I don't want to die, I don't want to die" before being killed or otherwise silenced, followed by one of the hijackers saying in Arabic, "Everything is fine.
 I finished."

-At 09:39, two minutes after Flight 77 impacted the Pentagon, air traffic controllers overheard Jarrah say, "Ah, here's the captain:[sic] I would like you all to remain seated.
-We have a bomb aboard, and we are going back to the airport, and we have our demands.
+At 09:39, two minutes after Flight 77 impacted the Pentagon, air traffic controllers overheard Jarrah say, "Hi, this is the captain:[sic] I would like to order you to remain seated.
+There's a bomb aboard, and we are going back to the airport, and we have our demands.
 So please remain quiet."
 Air traffic controllers did not hear from the flight again.
 According to the commission, the hijackers could have learned of the successful attacks on the World Trade Center from messages being sent by United Airlines to the cockpits of its transcontinental flights, including Flight 93, warning of cockpit intrusion and telling of the New York attacks.

 In the cockpit, the wounded man continued to moan and seemingly repeatedly disengaged the autopilot, as at 09:40, there were horn sounds that indicated the hijackers were having trouble with the autopilot and were fiddling with a green knob.
 "This green knob?" one of the hijackers asks the other in Arabic.
 Another hijacker responded, "Yes, that's the one."
 At 09:41:56, the wounded man, in a moaning tone, said, "Oh, man!".
 As the man continued moaning, the hijackers were heard to say "Inform them, and tell him to talk to the pilot; bring the pilot back".
 As the moaning man was thought to be Dahl, the hijackers might have possibly been referring to Homer, suggesting he was also still alive.
 A United employee in San Francisco sent an ACARS message to the flight at 09:46, "Heard report of incident.
 Plz confirm all is normal."